 9 Captivating Italian Roses

-Roses come in various colors, sizes, and shapes, and are mainly grown as ornamental plants.
+There are a couple of interesting facts about roses.
+These plants come in various colors, sizes, and shapes, and are mainly grown as ornamental plants.
 They are also grown for their scent in the cosmetic industry.

 You can find many different rose-scented products like perfumes, candles, and skin products – the list is endless.